00mk1/markpassxd/README.md

 To select a option type in the corrosponding number or letter when prompted.
 When prompted you may enter 'b' to return to a previous state.
-When given a [y][n] option you may enter nothing to skip or cancel the operation.
+When given a '[y][n]' option you may enter nothing to skip or cancel the operation.